icolf/NewFoodNutrientsFromAzreDevops/README.md

 >__Unit of Work__
 >Maintains a list of objects affected by a business transaction and coordinates the writing out of changes.

+>__Dependency Inversion Principle__
+>> A: High level modules should not depend on low-level modules.
+Both should depend on abstractions.
+>> B: Abstractions should not depend on details.
+Details should depend on abstractions.

 So, I came out with a simple cooking recipes web application, where each recipe (parent) could contain one or multiple ingredients (children).
 The application lets users adding, updating and deleting cooking recipes.